You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 AMS Trading Group – They are the founders of DeltaPrint.
 I’m not familiar with them but they offer a free trial so check them out.

-Ninja Trader – Ninja trader pro suite offers an order flow package that looks great.
+Ninja Trader – Ninja trader pro suite offers an order flow package that I’ve heard positive things about.
 Ninja Trader is a popular platform for a lot of futures and forex traders.

 Bookmap – Bookmap is a highly visual trading platform for order flow traders.
 The pricing is pretty reasonable and they have a free version to checkout.